con-ji/thing-translator/README.md

 Unfortunately this experiment does not work on iOS or desktop Safari (at least until Apple allows camera access from the web).

-Forked from the original project.
+Forked from the original project by dmotz.
 Attempting to integrate with Android.
 - con-ji 2016